luigifreda/rosdocker/README.md

 ### Build and run

 Build and run a container `<CONTAINER_NAME>`:
-* build the container
+* Build the container
 `$ ./build.sh <CONTAINER_NAME>`
-* run the container from a first terminal (that spawns the container)
+* Run the container from a first terminal (that spawns the container)
 `$ ./run.sh <CONTAINER_NAME>`
-* connect a new terminal to the same container
+* Connect a new terminal to the same container
 `$ ./run.sh <CONTAINER_NAME>`
-* stop the container
+* Stop the container
 `$ ./stop.sh <CONTAINER_NAME>`

 For instance, if you want to run and build the `noetic` container (see [next section](#available-containers-and-dockerfiles) for available containers), then run: